New Beginnings in Southern Illinois

 New Beginings in Southern Illinois Introduction

 After the Civil War, newly freed African Americans faced the monumental task of building new lives in a nation still deeply divided by race and geography.
 Many sought opportunities beyond the South, leaving behind the plantations and oppressive conditions they had known for generations.
-This unit explores the journey of freedmen who migrated north and settled, focusing on the unique experiences of those who settled in Southern Illinois.
+This unit explores the journey of freedmen who migrated north, with a specific focus on those who settled in Southern Illinois.
 Among these pioneers were families like the Bosticks, who not only sought economic opportunity and safety from violence but also became central to the local history of African American settlement in the region.